chgallegos/EnterBridge/README.md

 **3. Open the frontend:**

-The script should open the default webbrowswer autmatically, in case it does not.
+The script should open the default web browswer autmatically, in case it does not.
 Open your browser and go to:

 ```
 http://localhost:5000/index.html